 As soon as I saw this sign ...

-… at one of my local markets, I knew that we’d be enjoying avocados in soups (like this one) , salads (like this one or this one), salsas (yum!), salad dressings and spreads (we LOVE this one) and more – all week long!
+... at one of my local markets, I knew that we'd be enjoying avocados in soups, salads, salsas (yum!), salad dressings and spreads - all week long!

 Yesterday, we couldn't stop eating this Guacamole Hummus.
 The recipe has gone into my favorites file and I know I'll be pulling it out frequently; both for everyday healthy snacks and dressed up a bit for company!